Salesforce (NYSE:CRM), eMoney Make A Powerful Team

 Salesforce, eMoney Make A Powerful Team

-Benzinga was at this week's eMoney Summit 2018 in Orlando, and one of the biggest developments at theconference was the integration of eMoney’s system with the salesforce.com, inc. (NYSE: CRM) platform to create a seamless workflow for users.
+Benzinga was at this week's eMoney Summit 2018 in Orlando, and one of the biggest developments at theconference was the integrations of eMoney’s system with the salesforce.com, inc. (NYSE: CRM) platform to create a seamless workflow for users.

 We spoke with Ilan Davidovici, Salesforce's global head of wealth and asset management, about the eMoney integration and how technology is changing the world of wealth management.